Welcome

 About me

-I am a lay Anglican theologian, originally from the United Kingdom, and I serve as the Howard Paterson Chair Professor of Theology and Public Issues at the University of Otago, Aotearoa New Zealand.
+I am a lay Anglican theologian, originally from the United Kingdom.
+I serve as the Howard Paterson Chair Professor of Theology and Public Issues at the University of Otago, Aotearoa New Zealand.
 I work on contextual approaches to public theology, including liberation theologies and theologies of reconciliation.
-I am probably best known for my research on crucifixion as a form of torture, an instrument of state terror, and an opportunity for sexual violation.
+I am probably best known for my research on crucifixion as a form of torture, an instrument of state terror, and an opportunity for punitive sexualised abuse.
 I also write on how churches can make better responses to sexual and spiritual abuses.
-More about me.